Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs.md

         ncn# ip addr show vlan004
         ```

-5. Confirm that vlan007 is up with the correct IP address.
+5. Confirm that vlan007 is up with the correct IP address on the rebuilt ncn.

     The following examples assume the NCN/hostname is `ncn-w005`.